Ritz-Carlton Bangalore

 Ritz Carlton Bangalore is a five-star hotel in Bengaluru, India.
 It is the first Ritz Carlton hotel in India, with an investment of ₹750 crore.
-It is located in Bangalore Central Business District Residency Road, Shanti Nagar.
+It is located in the Bangalore Central Business District on Residency Road, Shanti Nagar.
 Ritz Carlton is a reputed brand in luxury hospitality.

 The Hotel

 The 16-story hotel spread over 3 acre, has 277 rooms, a 15,000 sqft spa by ESPA, six upscale food and beverage outlets and a ballroom with a capacity of 1,000 persons.